jesperkha/buddy/DOCS.md

  ([source](buddy.h#30))
 - `bool str_equal(String a, String b)`

 	Returns true if both strings are equal.
-Returns false if not or either has an error.
+Returns false if not, or if one has an error.
  ([source](buddy.h#30))
 - `uint str_count(String s, char c)`